Robert-van-Engelen/unix-tools/README.md

 | `ch15.pages` | 15 - how to use SED    |
 | `gdb.pages`  | extra - how to use GDB |

 Some TUI pages include demos.
 These are "easter eggs" that run when you press `d` for `demo`.

-If nothing happens, then the current TUI screen does not have a demo.
+Pressing `u` for `update` does not work, because the course materials are no longer posted online where `wget` expects them.

 ## How does it work?

-A Makefile that executes a `gen-pages` AWK script converts annotated `.txt` files to `.pages` bash scripts that each drive a TUI.
+A Makefile executes a `gen-pages` AWK script that converts annotated `.txt` files to `.pages` bash scripts that each drive a TUI.
 There is no need to generate `.pages` scripts from `.txt` sources, unless you want to update or generate new scripts.

 The `gen-pages` AWK script uses `pre-pages` as a common prelude script.
-The `pre-pages` prelude can be changed to update the TUI screen for all presentations by rebuilding the `.pages` scripts.
+The `pre-pages` prelude can be changed to update the TUI layout and functionality for all presentations by rebuilding the `.pages` scripts.

 The `demo.txt` demo pages source explains how the `.txt` source files are annotated to produce the `demo.pages` script that shows how colors and other TUI artifacts are created.